AionNext/BizCod/Programming Guide/Data.md

 ```
 In simple terms, this BzCod statement translates into :
 define a data model (class) Account that has id , name and account type properties.
 These properties are of different types (ID, Text and Text respectively) to represent different forms of data.

+## Inheritance

+In BizCod data models can be 'composed' using already defined data.
+This is very useful, when some data models sher common properties.
+In order to alleviate the problme of redefing the sam edata mode segment numbe rof times, BizCod provides a mechanis to inherit these alraedy define datas models in other data structure.
+This mechanism is called inheritance where one data model inherits properties from another inrehited data model.
+This two data models are in subclass relationship where the data model that inreits the property from the parent class is called subclass of that parent class.
+Let's illustartes this very simpel concept